 A contemporaneous, even more elegant bottom-up approach without prior prejudices neither about Lagrangians nor classical gauge fields, also leading uniquely to the Yang--Mills type theory, is found in \cite[Chap.~25]{Schwartz14}.
 This one utilizes the spinor-helicity formalism.
 Far from Yang's Platonic dictum ``symmetry dictates interaction'', we do concur with that approach, in an Aristotelian mould, that \textit{interaction dictates symmetry}.

 Compared with this latter approach, as well as the standard one, the main drawback of string-local field theory is manifest in formulas like \eqref{eq:potential-player}: calculations quickly become rather complicated by the abundance of propagator terms.
-At present, tree-graph calculations have been pushed reasonably far~\cite{Tippner19}; but loop-graph calculations with stringy particles on internal lines are still beyond reach.
+At present, tree-graph calculations have been pushed reasonably far \cite{Tippner19}; and only a few loop-graph calculations with stringy particles on internal lines have been tamed.